 It has been found that these drugs have anti-inflammatory effects, potentially offering treatments for anything from asthma.

 All of this is not only revolutionary but potentially disruptive to the estimated 16 billion dollar anti depressant market, known as Big Pharma.

 Essentially, there would be less profit to be made as there wouldn’t be an increased demand for this medication.
 Its effectiveness would cure patients instead of making them increasingly dependent on the drug.

 Big Pharma has the platform needed to start the movement for the transition into the research and manufacturing of psychedelic medicine.
-Yet, it is hard to imagine them taking the initiative to do so if they do not benefit from a large profit of these medications.
-This is why it is necessary to change society’s view about psychedelics in order to create the demand needed to encourage further advancement in the field.
+Yet, it is hard to imagine such a powerful entity taking the initiative to do so if they do not benefit from a large profit.
+This is why it is necessary to change society’s view about psychedelics to create the demand needed to encourage further advancement in the field.